Presenting the Probabilities of Different Effect Sizes: Towards a Better Understanding and Communication of Statistical Uncertainty: The Proposed Approach

 \section{The Proposed Approach}

-My approach utilizes a posterior distribution estimated by Bayesian statistics \autocite[for Bayesian statistics, see for example][]{Gelman2013BDA, Gill2015, Kruschke2015, McElreath2016}.
+My proposed approach utilizes a posterior distribution estimated by Bayesian statistics \autocite[for Bayesian statistics, see, for example,][]{Gelman2013BDA, Gill2015, Kruschke2015, McElreath2016}.
 A posterior, denoted as $p(\theta|D,\ M)$, is the probability distribution of a parameter, $\theta$, given data, $D$, and model assumptions, $M$, such as a functional form, an identification strategy, and a prior distribution of $\theta$.
 Here, let us assume $\theta$ is a parameter for the effect of a causal factor.

-Using a posterior distribution, we can compute the probabilities of different effect sizes.
-More specifically, we can compute the probability that a causal factor has an effect greater (in absolute terms) than some effect size.
+I apply a complementary cumulative distribution function to $\theta$.
+More specifically, it computes the probability that a causal factor has an effect greater (in absolute terms) than some effect size.
 Formally: $P(\theta>\tilde\theta^{+}| D, M)$ for the positive values of $\theta$, where $\tilde\theta^{+}$ is zero or some positive value; $P(\theta<\tilde\theta^{-}| D, M)$ for the negative values of $\theta$, where $\tilde\theta^{-}$ is zero or some negative value.
-If we compute this probability while changing $\tilde\theta$ up to theoretical or practical limits (e.g., up to the theoretical bounds of a posterior or up to the minimum/maximum in posterior samples), it results in a complementary cumulative distribution.
+If we compute this probability while changing $\tilde\theta$ up to the theoretical or practical limits (e.g., up to the theoretical bounds of a posterior or up to the minimum/maximum in posterior samples), we obtain a complementary cumulative distribution.
 Experimental studies suggest that the plot of a complementary cumulative distribution enables relatively accurate interpretation of uncertainty information and effective decision making under uncertainty \autocites{Allen2014, Edwards2012, Fernandes2018}.

-As often the case, a posterior distribution might include both positive and negative values.
-In such a case, we should compute two complementary distribution functions, one for the positive values of $\theta$, i.e., $P(\theta>\tilde\theta^{+}| D, M)$ and the other for the negative values of $\theta$, i.e., $P(\theta<\tilde\theta^{-}| D, M)$.
-Whether it is plausible to suspect the effect can be either positive or negative, depends on a theory.
+A posterior distribution might include both positive and negative values.
+In such a case, we should compute two complementary cumulative distribution functions, one for the positive values of $\theta$, i.e., $P(\theta>\tilde\theta^{+}| D, M)$ and the other for the negative values of $\theta$, i.e., $P(\theta<\tilde\theta^{-}| D, M)$.
+Whether it is plausible to suspect the effect can be either positive or negative, depends on the causal theory being drawn from.
 If only either direction of the effect is theoretically plausible \autocite[e.g., see][]{Vanderweele2010}, this should be reflected on the prior of $\theta$, e.g., by putting a bound on the range of the parameter.